-The Agency recognizes that in rural areas of Illinois it is not uncommon for a parcel to have buildings (and thus load to be offset by distributed generation) that serve separate residential and agricultural uses, and will evaluate requests to consider those uses separately for the application of this standard.
-For this draft 2022 Long-Term Plan, the Agency welcomes stakeholder feedback on criteria for making such evaluations.
+In rural areas of Illinois, it is not uncommon for a parcel to have buildings (and thus load to be offset by distributed generation) that serve separate residential and agricultural uses.
+The Agency will evaluate requests to consider those uses separately for the application of this standard.